johnsoong216/trackingfilters/README.md

-# simpleKalman
-An implementation of Kalman Filter
+An implementation of major alpha-beta-gamma filters.